newrelic-experimental/learn-labs-advance-your-nrql/lab-01/readme.md

 You can see within this text string there is lots of buried information.
 There is what looks like a cart ID in that URL (`35e80ca05773`), an item name, itemId and a unitPrice field.
 This looks like its logging the addition of items to a shopping cart - thats really useful business data if we could access it!

 ### ✏️ Challenge #5
 To give us a good feel for how much business our online shop is doing it would be great to know how many unique carts (i.e. customers) there are at any given time.
-Write a pattern to capture the cartID from the URL in the log mesage and count how many unique carts there have been over the last hour.
+Write a pattern to capture the cartID from the URL in the log message and count how many unique carts there have been over the last hour.
 Here is a query to use as a starting point:

 ```
 FROM Log WITH aparse(message,'YOUR-PATTERN-HERE') AS cartId SELECT uniqueCount(cartId) WHERE message like 'ADD to cart:%'